Germany's Angela Merkel seen shaking for third time within weeks | DW | 10.07.2019

 German Chancellor Angela Merkel appeared to be shaking in Berlin on Wednesday while receiving Finnish Prime Minister Antti Rinne, according to reporters and witnesses.

-Video of the event shows her slightly shaking for an extended period of time while Finland's national anthem was playing.
+Video of the event shows her slightly shaking for an extended period of time while both countries' national anthems were playing.

 Shortly afterwards, a government spokesman said that the chancellor was fine and that discussions with Rinne were continuing as planned.

-It was the third time in recent weeks that Merkel was seen visibly shaking at a public event.
+It was the third time in recent weeks that Merkel was seen visibly shaking at a public event, although Wednesday's incident was not as severe as the prior cases.

-On June 18, she visibly shook while receiving Ukranian President Volodymyr Zelensky with military honors in Berlin.
+On June 18, she visibly shook while receiving Ukranian President Volodymyr Zelenskiy with military honors in Berlin.
 At the time, she said that she'd felt better after drinking three glasses of water.

-A week later on June 27, Merkel also shook during a ceremony with German President Frank-Walter Steinmeier.
+A week later on June 27, Merkel also shook during a ceremony with German President Frank-Walter Steinmeier, just hours before flying off to the G20 summit in Japan.